Oregon Coast Community College

 DAY CPM served as the Owner’s Representative for four facilities built concurrently at Oregon Coast Community College.
 DAY CPM also managed the college’s capital bond program for funding each facility.

-Until 2004, the Oregon Coast Community College was essentially a school without a home.
+Until 2004, the Oregon Coast Community College (OCCC) was a school without a home.
 A voter-approved bond made funding for a permanent site possible, and with a contribution from the State of Oregon, the North Campus in Lincoln City became the first permanent structure at OCCC.
 This two-story building accommodates classrooms, a math center, registration and advising rooms, study areas, testing rooms, a common area, conference rooms, and an office for the Lincoln City Audubon Society.
 There is also a separate space for The Small Business Development Center.

 All campus buildings were built to LEED® standards.